 Creating a new film school at the London Screen Academy

-Our team at Willmott Dixon Interiors transformed a former factory in Islington into a new film school – The London Screen Academy. a new specialist sixth form-only free school for 1,000 16- to 19-year-olds, providing training in film and television, as well as a conventional educational curriculum.
+Our team at Willmott Dixon Interiors transformed the former factory in Islington into a new film school – the London Screen Academy. a new specialist sixth form-only free school for 1,000 16- to 19-year-olds, providing training in film and television, as well as a conventional educational curriculum.

 The multi-million pound project included the refurbishment of 80,000 square feet of space at 62-66 Highbury Grove in Islington, creating a new sixth form school with specialist areas including editing suites and music and performance spaces.